Java1Guy/standalone-kafka/README.md

 ## Introduction

-We run kafka in container and make it super easy to develop, test and benchmark.
+We run kafka(0.8.2) in container and make it super easy to develop, test and benchmark.

 It's painless and everyone can setup kafka environment within seconds!